 Cultural opportunities are unprecedented for a community the size of Creede.
 The nationally recognized Creede Repertory Theater produces a number of plays and programs each season, bringing in student and professional actors and technicians from around the country and playing to sellout crowds.
 The Creede Arts Council and the recently formed Creede Musical Arts Collective are non-profit organizations dedicated to expanding the arts in Mineral County, brings exceptional music and art programs to the area.
-The Creede/Mineral County Arts and Recreation program provides opportunities for both adults and youth to participate in activities and classes.
 A unique underground mining museum and a historical museum in the old train depot offer a chance to experience Creede’s history.

 The People of Creede

 Today (almost all) the 850 or so year-round residents of Mineral County form a close group of open, friendly and accepting individuals with a real sense of community.
 During the summers our population swells to thousands.

-The town is welcoming to the scores of hunters, fishers and summer visitors, many of whom are retirees with homes in the area.
+The town is welcoming to the scores of hunters, anglers, and summer visitors, many of whom are retirees with homes in the area.
 Many seasonal visitors are families that have been coming to Creede for generations.
-These part-time residents have a strong attachment to Creede and are an integral part of the town and of the Creede Community Church.
+These part-time residents have a strong attachment to Creede and are an integral part of the town and of Creede Community Church.